Cervical Fusion Surgeries in Jones Act Cases

 An injured seaman can recover significant compensation under the Jones Act, including lost past and future wages, past and future medical expenses, disfigurement, pain and suffering, disability, loss of use of body parts, loss of enjoyment of life, loss of future earning capacity, costs of re-education or retraining, loss of fringe benefits, and lost pension benefits.
 The injured seaman may also be entitled to compensation under general maritime claims, like unseaworthiness and maintenance and cure.
 It is critical to reach out to an experienced maritime lawyer because Jones Act cases are complicated and very different from general personal injury claims.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have had cervical fusion surgery against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.